bankeshkumar90/NewsApp/README.md

 Created news app to check latest news.
 You can filter news by category and check news in more details on tapping of it.
 Bookmark option not added yet.
+As this is pretty straight forward application I have used  Jetpack compose, retrofit API, DI (Hilt), Room DB, Navigation and other latest android library.
+Feel free to provide any feedback.

 ![all](https://github.com/bankeshkumar90/NewsApp/assets/6511724/ef8971f8-cc83-42ab-b513-e5a5aecdccf8)